intentor/adic/README.md

 }
 ```

 2\.
-On `SetupContainers()` method, create and add any containers will may need, configuring their bindings.
+In the `SetupContainers()` method, create and add any containers will may need, also configuring their bindings.

 ```cs
 public override void SetupContainers() {